msvalina/msvalina.github.io/content/pages/contact.rst

 Thank you for your time.

 .. image:: |static|/assets/images/you-will-reply.jpg
-   :height: 500 px
-   :width: 500 px
+    :width: 65%
     :align: center
     :alt: MEME: Third World Skeptical Kid: You mean if I write to you, You will reply?
 Hmmm.

 You will never know if you don't try.